Getting started

 , you'll need:

 A chromium-based browser like Chrome or Brave (optional).
-Firefox has , safari remains untested (I'm not a Mac user, sorry).
+Firefox has some problems, safari remains untested (I'm not a Mac user, sorry).

 Visual Studio Code or any other modern IDE (Code is known to work with the CLI)